C-D-Lewis/docker-minecraft/README.md

 Change the amount of memory allocated in `config.json` to be no more than 75% available on the system.

+Mods for Paper/Bukkit (nominal choice of server) go in `plugins`, and Minecraft datapacks go in `datapacks` - if you want them running, copy them to `world/datapacks` once a world is created.

 ## Docker build and run